andover-cs630/pages/Markdown/quicksort.md

 ![7.1: Chart1](https://i.ibb.co/M6kby9t/table1.png)

 > **Figure S.1**

-Then, each one-element subarray is placed back together.
-The single-digit array containing the value is placed at the beginning, followed by the $p$ element, and finally the array with the larger element.
-Note, on subarrays with a size of 1, this just creates an ordered array.
-With larger arrays, a recursive method is utilized, sorting subtrees from the bottom up, as seen by the diagram in figure S.2.
-QuickSort takes $O(n^2)$ in its worst case scenario, and in both its expected and best case QuickSort takes $O(n \log{n})$.
+Then, each subarray is placed back together.
+A new array is created as a result, with the subarray of values smaller than the partition at the beginning, followed by the $p$ element, and finally the subarray with the larger elements.
+This creates sorted arrays as you will always have elements less than the partition, then the partition itself, and elements greater than the partition, in the new array.
+This process can be visualized in figure S.2.
+QuickSort takes $O(n^2)$ in its worst-case scenario, and in both its expected and best case QuickSort takes $O(n \log{n})$.

 ![7.1: Chart1](https://i.ibb.co/d491L8r/table2.png)